salmant/weather_data_pyspark_project/README.md

 <br>A file named `requirements.txt` is added to determine the current PySpark project requirements.
 This is important for the maintainance since it helps other developers to maintain and use the code.
 <br>

 <br>A file named `setup.py` is added to describe the current PySpark project.
-It will be used to to package the whole code which can be can be attached to the Spark cluster for the production stage.
-It give us an egg file to be executed on the Spark cluster.
+It is used to package the whole code that can be attached to the Spark cluster for the production stage.
+It gives us an egg file to be executed on the Spark cluster.
 We run the file named `setup.py` with this command:
 <br>`python setup.py bdist_egg`
 <br>